Feastio

 12. Sonoma Botanical Garden

-Glen Ellen is also where you'll find the Sonoma Botanical Garden.
+Glen Ellen is also home to the Sonoma Botanical Garden.
 "Dedicated to celebrating and conserving the plant diversity of temperate East Asia," it's the perfect place for a leisurely walk among beautiful gardens.
 If you pass through Glen Ellen for any reason, I recommend a quick stop at Les Pascals Patisserie et Boulangerie for a coffee or pastry.

 13. Sugarloaf Ridge State Park